Aviansh444/CVision-LAB---03/README.md

 ---

 ## How to Run

 ### Google Colab

 1. Open `CV_LAB_3.ipynb` in Google Colab.
-2. Upload the required input image to Google Drive.
+2. Upload the required input image.
 3. Update the image path if required.
 4. Run all the cells.
 5. The program generates `Mean_Filter_Output.png`.